formsbyair/Documentation/docs/_docs/questions/properties/autocomplete.md

 order: 1
 ---

-This property can be used to control the "Autocomplete" behaviour of web browsers whereby contact and payment details in a form can be populated automatically.
+Used to control the "Autocomplete" behaviour of web browsers for populating contact and payment details automatically.

-Most modern web browsers will try to infer the type of data being requested by parsing the name or associated label for each input.
-The [HTML autocomplete attribute](https://developer.mozilla.org/en-US/docs/Web/HTML/Attributes/autocomplete) was introduced to let developers specify a particular data type and in some cases disable Autocomplete, however the implementation across web browsers is inconsistent.
-FormsByAir supports several common autocomplete data types, and can disable Autocomplete as follows:
+Most modern web browsers will try to infer the type of data being requested in a form by parsing the name or associated label for each input.
+The [HTML autocomplete attribute](https://developer.mozilla.org/en-US/docs/Web/HTML/Attributes/autocomplete) was introduced to let developers specify data types and in some cases disable Autocomplete, however the implementation across web browsers is inconsistent.
+FormsByAir supports the most common autocomplete data types, and can disable Autocomplete as follows:

 * Append "search" to the **name** attribute of the input (this is currently the only working solution for Safari)
 * Set the autocomplete attribute for the input to "new-password" for Chrome/Edge and "off" for all others

-FormsByAir allows you to set a specific data type or disable Autocomplete for the question types below:
+FormsByAir allows you to specify a data type or disable Autocomplete for the question types below:

 #### Email